HwWobbe/WipHww/README.md

 # 2023-07 ( TmoTt )
 * demo for DplDf
-* Consider breaking our GeoJson - Section?
+* Consider breaking out GeoJson - Section?
 Folder? repo?
+* try NodeJn with a BobExe fallBack

 # 2023-08 (consider TmoTn instead) :
 * Minimal Test Case for a PR or just a simple Git pull of two files